JacqMcQ/Jacqlyn-s-Professional-Portfolio/README.md

 ![alt text](<photos/Untitled_ May 21, 2024 3_12 PM.gif>)
 ## About:
-This page was creatred using html.index file and styled linking to a style.css file that contains the layout and design information.
-The page offers ease of navigation by clicking on the sections the page will scroll to the corresponding section on the page.
+This page can be viewed by visiting: https://jacqmcq.github.io/Jacqlyn-s-Professional-Portfolio/.
+Please note that there is a navigation menu at the top of the page below the profile picture, that when clicked will scroll the UI to the corresponding section of the page.
+The images linked for the projects, include hover featured to make the image appear larger when scrolling over.
+When clicked, you will be redirected to the corresponding repository.

 ## My Work: